EvanBurdick/Node.js-Discord-Bot-DuckyBot/README.md

 If you have done everything correctly, you should now see your bot in the discord server. (should be offline at this point)

 ## Starting the bot
+For either method below, make sure you have node.js installed on your machine. ([download](https://nodejs.org/en/download/))

+### Method 1: RUN.bat file (Automatic)
+There is an included .bat file "RUN.bat" which will automatically install the npm dependencies as well as start the serer.
+If you already have the dependencies installed, this will simply just run the bot.

+### Method 2: Manual Installation using package.json

-Using a node.js terminal ([download](https://nodejs.org/en/download/)), change the current directory to wherever you stored the files.
+Using a node.js terminal, change the current directory to wherever you stored the files.

 Run the command ```npm install``` .
 This will install the needed dependencies that are listed in the "package.json" file.
 You can remove the ones that I used for some of my commands, or you can add your own.